My research has generated or influenced hardware and software security architectures deployed on a large proportion of computer systems in use today.

 I have contributed to shipping processor security technologies, including Control-Flow Enforcement Technology (CET) and VT-Redirect Protection (VT-rp).

-Principal Investigator for Intel’s project on Cryptographic Capability Computing (C3) in the DARPA HARDEN program.
+I was Principal Investigator for Intel’s project on Cryptographic Capability Computing (C3) in the DARPA HARDEN program.

 I designed and co-developed deterministic spatial safety support for MiraclePtr in the Chrome browser.